Angel season 1: Unproduced episode

 The original second episode was supposed to be "Corrupt", an episode written by David Fury.
 The episode featured the introduction of Kate Lockley, who was originally going to be an undercover cop exploring prostitution who becomes addicted to cocaine and becomes a prostitute in the process of her undercover work.
 The WB shut down production on the episode before filming as they believed the episode's content was too dark.

 Reception

-The first season has a 95% on Rotten Tomatoes based on 21 reviews, with an average rating of 8 out 10.
+The first season has an 88% on Rotten Tomatoes based on 32 reviews, with an average rating of 7.3 out 10.
 The site's critics consensus reads, "Angel builds on the solid sex appeal of its lead, forging an unexpectedly worthy spinoff that draws viewers in with character depth, clever humor, and a suitably dark and brooding backdrop."

-On Metacritic, the season scored 75 out of 100, based on 20 reviews, indicating "Generally favorable reviews".
+On Metacritic, the season scored 75 out of 100, based on 20 reviews, indicating "generally favorable" reviews.

 David Boreanaz won the Saturn Award for Best Actor on Television, while the show was nominated for Best Network Television Series and Charisma Carpenter was nominated for Best Supporting Actress on Television.
 The show also received its only Emmy Award nomination, for Outstanding Makeup for a Series for the episode "The Ring".

 The Futon Critic named "Five by Five" the 10th best episode of 2000.

 The first season averaged 4.8 million viewers.